 - Although problems are rare and usually minor, it’s best to discuss possible complications with your surgeon.
 And, remember that you can help minimize risks by following the advice and instructions you receive from your health care professional, both before and after surgery.

 Possible Risks Associated with the ENDOTINE Forehead Fixation Device and Other Medical Implants?

 - Although the ENDOTINE Forehead fixation device is designed for endoscopic appearance. brow lift surgery, it’s important to understand there are potentialrisks inherent in this and other medical implants.
 For example, you mayexperience discomfort, infection, and wound healing problems over the implant.
 In adds to, you could be able to feel the device under the skin which could be sensitive to touch.
 Much less likely, but possible, is that your skin or hair could become thinner over the device, and you could experience some scarring if there is a wound healing complication around the device.
 At some point, you could want to remove the implant requiring a minor procedure if your sensitivity to the device is great enough that you don’t want to wait until the implant dissolves.

 - Since the ENDOTINE Forehead fixation device and other fixation devices used in endoscopic brow lift surgery are anchored in the bone of the skull,other risks are possible, though extremely rare.
 There might possibly be complications from making the bone hole that could lead to serious injury.
 There is a possibility of bone infection, or the device might possibly disengage from the bone leading to a compromised surgical result or feeling of a moving implant under your skin.
-And, although the ENDOTINE Forehead fixation device is absorbable, you may possibly experience prolonged absorption time and want to remove the device, especially if you are experiencing discomfort or other problems.
+And, although the ENDOTINE Forehead fixation device is absorbable, you might possibly experience prolonged absorption time and want to remove the device, especially if you are experiencing discomfort or other problems.